-"Ten years ago our company had two new office buildings constructed as regional headquarters for two regions.
-The buildings were erected by different construction companies—Alpha and Zeta.
-Although the two buildings had identical floor plans, the building constructed by Zeta cost 30 percent more to build.
-However, that building's expenses for maintenance last year were only half those of Alpha's.
-In addition, the energy consumption of the Zeta building has been lower than that of the Alpha building every year since its construction.
-Given these data, plus the fact that Zeta has a stable workforce with little employee turnover, we recommend using Zeta rather than Alpha for our new building project, even though Alpha's bid promises lower construction costs."
+"Ten years ago our company had two new office buildings constructed as regional headquarters for two different regions.
+The buildings were erected by two different construction companies—Alpha and Zeta.
+Even though the two buildings had identical floor plans, the building constructed by Zeta cost 30 percent more to build, and its expenses for maintenance last year were twice those of the building constructed by Alpha.
+Furthermore, the energy consumption of the Zeta building has been higher than that of the Alpha building every year since its construction.
+Such data, plus the fact that Alpha has a stable workforce with little employee turnover, indicate that we should use Alpha rather than Zeta for our contemplated new building project."

 In this letter, the vice president of a large company recommends using Zeta instead of Alpha for their newly proposed building project.
 The vice president insists that Zeta is a better choice despite Alpha’s more competitive bid because of buildings Alpha and Zeta constructed ten years previously.
 Although Zeta’s construction costs were higher than Alpha’s, its building’s maintenance costs and energy consumption have been lower than those of the Alpha-constructed building.
 Moreover, the vice president cites Zeta’s stable workforce and low turnover rate in hopes of proving Zeta’s competency.
 Although this argument may seem quite convincing at first glance, the vice president does not conclusively justify his/her endorsement of Zeta.
 More evidence is needed in order to fully assess the vice president’s recommendation.